 The contour plot from the experiment clearly shows five stator wakes coming from upstream NGVs.
 The wakes are evidenced by the reduced total pressure coefficient.
-Moreover, counterrotating vortex pairs coming from each NGV in the hub and shroud regions are clearly visible.
+Moreover, counter-rotating vortex pairs coming from each NGV in the hub and shroud regions are clearly visible.
 The total pressure increases from hub to shroud as expected (Fig. 5 and Ref.
 [13]) and the absolute value of the inlet swirl decreases (Fig. 5).
-Experimental profiles are obtained at all operating conditions (see table 1).
+Experimental profiles are obtained at the on- and off-design conditions (see Table 1).